PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 	return array(1 => 1, 2 => 2);
 }
 ```
-In this last snippet of code, the returning value is is an array.
+In this last snippet of code, the returning value is an array.
 Before the change, this is an array of strings while after the change it has become an array of integers.
 This small change might not throw an error in external code however it might affect their behavior and introduce bugs in a vicious manner.

 <hr>